Overview

 Transport

-Final energy consumption in transport is dominated by road transport, covering 99% of total consumption in 2022.
-Compared to 2010, the share of road transport increased by 1.8% points, to the detriment rail transport, which consumption stayed almost constant.
+Final energy consumption in transport is dominated by road transport, accounting for 99% of total consumption in 2023.
+Compared to 2010, the share of road transport increased by 1.2 percentage points.
+At the same time, final energy consumption in road transport slightly decreased in 2023 (−2.5%) compared to 2022.
+After remaining almost constant, final energy consumption in rail transport increased sharply by nearly 251% in 2023 compared to 2022.

 Figure 9: Transport energy consumption by mode